Hotel Review: The Vinoy – the Memorable Pink Lady on Tampa Bay

 Brand loyalty is based on more than financial investment, and that’s the sense new arrivals get once they step into the vast and glorious lobby replete with fine woodwork, original tiles (made in Detroit), and cypress beams made from local trees.
 The current chocolatier creates pillow sweets based on molds made from the tiny decorative tiles scattered beneath your feet.

-Set at the cultural crossroads of no less than nine museums – The Chihuly Collection, The Salvador Dali Museum, The Historic, The Fine Arts, and The Western, to name a few – its location is enviable, perched on the edge of Tampa Bay.
+Set at the cultural crossroads of no less than nine museums – The Chihuly Collection, The Salvador Dali Museum, the St. Petersburg Museum of History, the Museum of Fine Arts, and The James Museum of western and wildlife art, to name a few – its location is enviable, perched on the edge of Tampa Bay.
 Additionally, second Saturdays include Open Arts Studios for the day.

 The Vinoy’s many lives have ranged from high-toned to decrepit and back to glorious: from its promising origins in 1925 to World War II when it was used as a training ground for cooks and bakers before they were shipped to the European and Asian arenas during the war.
 It also won some developer’s heart long enough to be renovated, remade, and rebuilt in many iterations.